Værøy is a small island municipality at the very tip of the Lofoten archipelago – in the region of Nordland, Norway.

 The wooden floors in our home were scrubbed white – often several times a week.
 First, they were scrubbed using sand – then rinsed and washed with warm water.

-At Christmas and other holidays – and sometimes during summer – finely chopped branches from the juniper bush were scattered across the floor.
+At Christmas and other holidays – and sometimes during the summer – finely chopped branches from the juniper bush were scattered across the floor.
 They gave off a fresh and pleasant smell.

 Labouring the land and harvesting the ocean